ucfopen/Materia-Docs/_players/viewing-scores.md

 {% include figure.html
 	no_thumb='true'
 	url="click_profile_link.png"
-	alt="Your name is displayed in the top left, along with your avatar (NewMedia Presenter shown above)"
+	alt="Your name is displayed at the top left, along with your avatar (NewMedia Presenter shown above)"
 %}

 {% include figure.html